✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 Nutrition Strategies to Maximize ATP Production

-• Carbohydrates: Research supports consuming 30–60g of carbohydrates per hour during sustained efforts over 90 minutes to maintain glycogen stores and sustain ATP production rates.
+• Carbohydrates: Research supports consuming 30–60 g of carbohydrates per hour during sustained efforts over 90 minutes to maintain glycogen stores and sustain ATP production rates.

 • B vitamins: B1, B2, B3, and B5 are essential cofactors for the enzymes driving glycolysis and the citric acid cycle.
 Deficiency in any of these significantly impairs ATP production.